 Christians will face persecution in this world, but God will help us overcome it!

 Today’s believers are in no way different from early day Christians that were severely persecuted by their opponents.

 Early believers survived their trial moments; they also had effective evangelism.

 Many new souls were added to the faith on a daily basis when early Christians were severely persecuted.

 A young lawyer called Saul spearheaded the persecution of early Christians.

-He was obsessed of his Judaism (religion) and persecuted Christianity.
+He was obsessed with his Judaism (religion) and persecuted Christianity.

 He persecuted Christians from door to door, and from town to town.